chris-townsend/PP4-Kitchen_Tales/README.md

 ### Forking the GitHub Repository

 By forking the GitHub Repository you can make a copy of the original repository.
-You can view and/or make changes without affecting the original repository by using the following steps..
+You can view and/or make changes without affecting the original repository by using the following steps...

 **1.** Log in to GitHub and locate the [GitHub Repository](https://github.com/) you would like to fork.